rfortherestofus/blog/003_pivot_function_advanced/003_pivot_functions_advanced.md

 #> # ℹ 14 more rows
 ```

 Neat, this worked out pretty nicely.
 But what´s that `(.+)` we used?
 Here, this is part of the regular expression we built.
-And without going into too much details about regex in general, let’s go through what we did here one by one.
+If you’re not familiar, regular expressions are a way to describe complex text patterns.
+They use an unusual syntax (described below), but are very powerful once you learn to use them (they are covered extensively in our [Data Cleaning with R course](https://rfortherestofus.com/courses/data-cleaning/)).
+So, without going into too much details about regex in general, let’s go through what we did here one by one.

 - `.`: This is a placeholder that can mean any character (except for a new line)
 - `+`: This means that whatever preceded this symbol, it can show up once or multiple times (but at least once).
 - `.+`: Together this means that this will “catch” any text that consist out of anything but a line break
 - `.+_score`: This means that this catches all patterns that consists out of text without line breaks that are followed by the text `_score`.
 This means that our regex describes the exact pattern that our column names `metacritic_score` and `user_score` have.
-- `(.+)_score`: Adding the parantheses tells `pivot_longer()` which part of the pattern we are interested in.
+- `(.+)_score`: Adding the parentheses tells `pivot_longer()` which part of the pattern we are interested in.
 Here that’s what comes before `_score`.

 Oof.
 That was a lot to digest, I know.
 You may wonder why it’s worth figuring this stuff out.
 This technique really shines with more complex data sets that you may find in the wild.
 Let’s have a look.

 ## A more complex example

-Here’s another data set from TidyTuesday.
+Here’s another data set from [TidyTuesday](https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-10-05/readme.md).
 It’s about the wages of nurses in different states of the US.

 ``` r
 nurses <- readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2021/2021-10-05/nurses.csv') |>